Discover Morocco's Imperial Cities: Fes, Marrakech, Meknes & Rabat

 Meknes is often attached to Fes as some sort of side note.
 However, Meknes has a curious tale to tell all of its own, even if it was only the capital once.

 Granted, it doesn't have quite the same long list of attractions as Fes but the sights you can see make the trip worthwhile.
-Climbing uphill through the bougainvillea-draped modern neighbourhoods of Meknes, you suddenly pop through the looming ramparts and into what seems like another world.
+Climbing uphill through the bougainvillaea-draped modern neighbourhoods of Meknes, you suddenly pop through the looming ramparts and into what seems like another world.

 Meknes, too, can boast a UNESCO-certified medina, enveloped in part by ancient walls and, unlike Fes, it has expansive views over the surrounding countryside.
 One of the city's biggest draws is the Bab el Mansour.